sshtools/forker/forker-client/README.md

     System.err.println("File copy failed");
 }

-/* If you want to capture the output of a command .. */ for(String userline : OSCommand.runCommandAndCaptureOutput("cat", "/etc/passwd")) {
+/* If you want to capture the output of a command (for short output) .. */ for(String userline : OSCommand.runCommandAndCaptureOutput("cat", "/etc/passwd")) {
+    System.out.println(">>>> " + userline);
+}

+/* If you want to capture the output of a command that is gong to output a lot, you are better off using the 'iterate' varient.
+These look similar, but the former is returning a List, the latter an Iterable. */ for(String userline : OSCommand.runCommandAndIterateOutput("find", "/")) {
     System.out.println(">>>> " + userline);
 }